 2. Use leftovers

 As part of your meal plan or as part of a “fend for yourself night”, use up your leftovers.
 This is a huge way to avoid having waste.
 Check out my post on Ways to Use Leftover Ham.
+Check out my post on what to do with leftovers.

 3. Purchase local food or better yet grow your own